erik73/addon-mail/mail/DOCS.md

 It is also possible to configure additional email domains and accounts in the Postfixadmin web interface.

+The following ports are used by this addon:

+smtp: port 25, 465 and 587
+imap(s): 993

+If you are brave, and want to expose the mail server to Internet:

+To recieve mail from the Internet, the SMTP ports have to be added for redirection in your router.
+The necessary MX and A records will have to be registered in DNS.
+If you want to be able to check emails from outside of your network the IMAPS port will also have to be forwarded.

+The default setup will use self signed certificates created by Dovecot during the initial setup.
+It is OK for testing, but "real" certificates should be used.

+The config option "letsencrypt_certs" will, is set to "true", use the fullchain.pem and privkey.pem in the /ssl directory in Home Assistant.

 ## Installation

 Follow these steps to get the add-on installed on your system: